BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ## Known issues
 * The Language service for the SqlEditor service is still under development and has not been linked into the extension.
-When opening scripts for Triggers, Views, Procedures Computed columns or SQL statements, the SqlEditor uses the Visual Studio built-in T-SQL Language service.
+When opening scripts for Triggers, Views, Procedures, Funtions, Computed columns or SQL statements, the SqlEditor uses the Visual Studio built-in T-SQL Language service.
 This means that Intellisense may mark incompatible SQL and DDL as errors.
 The scripts will still successfully execute.
-* The SqlEditor does not currently support the designer logical view or script parameter loading.
+* The SqlEditor does not currently support the designer logical view and execution plan tabs or script parameter loading.
 * If on startup of the Visual Studio IDE, and only on startup, an attempt is made to access an EDMX model or a Database in the SE before the associated DDEX provider has been given the IDE shell context, Visual Studio will flag the provider as unavailable for the duration of the session.
 This is true for both the SqlServer and BlackbirdSql providers, and is likely the case for any other DDEX provider that loads asynchronously.</br>
 * As it stands Visual Studio will have to be restarted to clear the flag.</br>
 Unless we're missing a trick here this seems to be unavoidable.
 Loading is asynchronous, so the provider needs time to register and load.</br>